rasor/rasor.github.io/content/2020/Cs-k8s-Core3.md

 #### UI into k8s

-To manage k8s you could use
+To manage k8s you could use many different apps like
 * [Kubernetes VSCode plugin](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools)
   * Double-click on a resource to see its yaml
   * View helm repos